-The Nominating and Corporate Governance Committee is committed to identifying qualified female candidates for its Board.
-In furtherance of this commitment, the Nominating and Corporate Governance Committee will seek to include female candidates in the initial list of candidates from which it will select prospective director candidates in each future director search, and will require that any search firm it may engage to assist with a director search do the same.
-The Nominating and Corporate Governance Committee has set as a goal the addition of a new director who is a woman before the next annual meeting of stockholders.
+The Nominating and Corporate Governance Committee is committed to identifying qualified candidates of diverse qualities and backgrounds, including female candidates and/or candidates from underrepresented groups for its Board.
+In furtherance of this commitment, the Nominating and Corporate Governance Committee will proactively include female candidates and/or candidates from underrepresented groups in the initial list of candidates from which it will select prospective director candidates in each future director search and will require that any search firm it may engage to assist with a director search do the same.